nalcala/mutect-nf/README.md

 `nextflow run iarcbioinfo/mutect-nf --tumor_bam_folder tumor_BAM/ --normal_bam_folder normal_BAM/ --bed mybedfile.bed --ref ref.fasta --mutect_jar mutect.jar`

+If you specify option `--mutect2_jar` (GATK executable jar, which integrate mutect2) instead of `--mutect_jar`, the pipeline will automatically switched to mutect version 2.

 #### Help section
 You can print the help manual by providing `--help` in the execution command line:
 ```bash